solo-io/workshops/gloo-mesh/README.md

 ../scripts/deploy.sh 3 cluster2
 ```

-Then run the following commands to wait for all the Pods to be ready:
+Then run the following commands to wait for all the system Pods to be ready:

 ```bash
 ../scripts/check.sh mgmt